Living Products at Humanscale

 It’s not just consumers who benefit from the LPC’s rigorous health requirements: workers also feel the impact.
 When daily exposure to toxic chemicals drops, employees experience fewer illnesses and are more energetic at work.

 Perhaps the greatest hurdle for Humanscale was LPC’s requirement that products be free of Red List chemicals.
-The ILFI developed the Red List in the early 2000s to limit people’s exposure to carcinogens and other highly toxic compounds thumanscalechairhat are common in the manufacturing sector.
+The ILFI developed the Red List in the early 2000s to limit people’s exposure to carcinogens and other highly toxic compounds that are common in the manufacturing sector.
 Such chemicals are so commonplace, however, that Humanscale had to work for months to find alternatives.
 Their perseverance indicates Humanscale’s commitment to sustainable living and paves a path for other companies to do the same.

 Other companies are paving the way as well.
 “From entrepreneurial startups to some of the world’s largest manufacturing companies, corporate leaders are accepting the challenge and pushing the entire industry forward,” says Living Product Challenge Director, James Connelly.